Smart Spending

 Step 5: What Is the Best App or Method to Track My Subscriptions Going Forward?

-The best subscription tracking apps in 2025 are Rocket Money and Copilot, which automatically scan your connected accounts and categorize every recurring charge.
-Both send alerts when new subscriptions are detected or when existing ones change price.
+For automated tracking, Rocket Money and Copilot are the strongest options available.
+Both scan your connected accounts and categorize every recurring charge automatically, and both send alerts when new subscriptions are detected or when existing ones change price.

 How to Do This